Associate — AIA

 Stephanie Farrell’s previous career in mechanical engineering has given her a solid platform in spatial reasoning and technical know-how.
 Working at IBM in product manufacturing and later in technical sales at General Electric, Stephanie felt fulfilled but was never entirely passionate about the products she was designing and selling.
 So in 2013 she jumped ship and dove into the Master of Architecture program at UW, eager to follow her original dream of becoming an architect.

-At home, Stephanie spends time with her family (her three children keep her busy!) but finds as much time as possible to run, cook, study for her ARE exams, and hang out on her houseboat.
+At home, Stephanie spends time with her family (her three children and elderly Shiba Inu keep her busy) but finds as much time as possible to run, cook, hike, grow vegetables, and hang out on her houseboat.

 University of Washington, Bachelor of Science, Mechanical Engineering